asr1/.github.io/_posts/2024-05-16-what-to-expect-when-you-re-kickstarting-part-1.md

 #### Shipping

 Figure out your shipping plan BEFORE you Kickstart.
-Are you planning to use a fulfillment service like Blackbox, Pirate Ship, or Ship Naked?
+Are you planning to use a fulfillment service like [Blackbox](https://blackbox.cool/), [Pirate Ship](https://www.pirateship.com/), ~~or Ship Naked~~?
 Will you use the USPS directly?
 Are you eligible to use Media Mail rates (for books only)?
 If so, this is usually the cheapest way to mail books.
 Don't forget to account for envelope costs!

 If you're using a fulfillment partner, reach out before your campaign.